platstar/elasticsearch/README.md

-# elasticsearch Ready to Run
+# Elasticsearch Ready to Run

-# for 2.4.0
+version : 2.4.1